Dr. Betsy Barre

 Following her passion for teaching, Anita has continually pursued opportunities to teach courses, continually improve as a teacher, and grow her knowledge about pedagogy.
 She began as a teaching assistant, both as an undergraduate and as a graduate student, in laboratory courses.
 She has built and taught graduate level courses in microscopy and neuroanatomy and undergraduate courses in functional neuroanatomy and comparative physiology.
 She also participates in the Neuroscience minor, teaching sessions on sleep anatomy and physiology.

-CAT Responsibilities: Anita has primary responsibility for department-level programming, including Curriculum Design and Assessment of Student Learning; programming targeted toward STEM faculty; and Learning Spaces.
-She also contributes to all CAT events and services, including consultation, reading discussions and learning communities, workshops, and institutes.
+CAT Responsibilities: Anita has primary responsibility for department-level programming, including Curriculum Design, Assessment of Student Learning, and Learning Spaces.
+She also contributes to many CAT events and services, including consultations, reading discussions and learning communities, workshops, and institutes.

 657 Z. Smith Reynolds Library